COVID-19 Update >> We Are Open 24/7

 Our GA sexual abuse victims' lawyers are proud to fight for the justice survivors deserve.
 We can help you find answers.
 Schedule your free, confidential case consultation today by filling out the contact form or giving us a call.

 For a victim of a sexual assault and rape, seeing the perpetrator prosecuted and convicted of their sex crimes is the first step to healing.
-However, it’s normal to feel afraid to press criminal charges as a victim, for any number of personal reasons.
-At Abuse Guardian, we help survivors of these types of sexual crimes make these choices and, when they’re ready, we help them take legal action against the parties responsible for the assault or allowing it to occur due to negligence.
+However, it’s normal to feel afraid to press criminal charges as a victim for any number of personal reasons.
+At Abuse Guardian, we help survivors of these types of sexual crimes make these choices and when they’re ready, we help them take legal action against the parties responsible for the assault or allowing it to occur due to negligence.

 Begin Your Path To Healing & Justice

 If your family is looking for answers, support, and justice, we can help guide you through this dark and difficult time.
-Whether you're from Atlanta or Athens, Augusta or Savannah, get in touch with us today and learn more about your legal options in a free and confidential consultation.
+Whether you're from Atlanta or Athens, Augusta or Savannah, get in touch with a lawyer today and learn more about your legal options in a free and confidential consultation.
 We are ready to fight on your behalf.

 Georgia Sexual Abuse Laws: Child Victims Of Sexual Assault